noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

   - design principles

     - perform operations as code: apply the same engineering discipline that you use for application code to your infrastructure code
-      - implement operation proceders as code and automate their execution by trigger them in response to events
+      - implement operation procedures as code and automate there execution by trigger them in response to events
       - limit human error and enable consistent responses to events
     - make frequent, small reversible changes: design workloads to allow components to be updated regularly
     - refine operation procedures frequently: always look for opportunities to improve your operation procedures